pronique/multitenant/README.md

 MultiTenant CakePHP Plugin - Use this plugin to easily build SaaS enabled web applications.

-# Version notice
+## Version notice

 This plugin only supports CakePHP 3.x

-This project currently in development and is considered experimental at this stage.
+The project is currently in development and is considered experimental at this stage.

 ## Introduction

-The MultiTenant plugin is best implement when you begin developing your application, but with some work you should be able adapt an existing application to use the Plugin.
+The MultiTenant plugin is best to implement when you begin developing your application, but with some work you should be able to adapt an existing application to use the Plugin.

 The plugin currently implements the following multi-tenancy architecures (Strategy).

 ### Domain Strategy

-Shared Database, Shared Schema
+* Shared Database, Shared Schema
-Single Application Instance
+* Single Application Instance
-Subdomain per Tenant
+* Subdomain per Tenant

 ### Tenants